-The Community Forensic Team is a specialist team that offers support and treatment to people who have offended or are inclined to offend as a result of their mental health, disorder or disability.
+The Community Forensic Team is a specialist team that offers support and treatment to people who have offended, or are inclined to offend, as a result of their mental health, disorder or disability.

 What services do we offer?

-Our Community Forensic Team, who work with people who have been involved with the police and court who have then needed diverting away under part 3 of the Mental Health Act.
+Our Community Forensic Team works with people who have been involved with the police and court who have then needed diverting away under part 3 of the Mental Health Act.
 This team is made up of two Band 6 practitioners and they hold a caseload of service users (some out of area in secure services and some in the community).
 Both practitioners are trained in specialist risk assessment such as the HCR 20 and therefore can offer joint work or help with assessments if there are concerns about risk.

 The team offer CPA care coordination and case management of individuals who are detained under Part Three of the Mental Health Act (1983) or who are conditionally discharged 37/41 or CTO service users.

 The team is made up of nurses and social workers who can work with people in a special hospital, secure unit or prison setting to assess their mental health needs and provide necessary advice to the authorities.
 The service also supports people within the community and puts appropriate safety measures in place.